New drugs are expensive

 He reported his bad reaction to the FDA, and they followed up with him.

 If you have a bad reaction to any drug, prescription or over-the-counter, you can and should report it to the FDA.
 Go to my Resources page for a link to to the FDA’s MedWatch program.

 Insomnia and other sleep disturbances can be debilitating, I know, and so difficult to treat.
 Belsomra, like Ambien and Lunesta before it, will be aggressively marketed as the answer to your prayers.
-Pharmaceutical companies always oversell the benefits and understate the risks of their drugs.
+Advertising always oversells the benefits and understates the risks of any product.

 Will Belsomra help someone?
 I hope so.
 But manage your expectations and use it with caution.

 Learn more about why a good night’s sleep is so hard to get: